 Fall in love with off-season paddling and experience the splendor of autumn’s reflections on the water from one of Cape Cod’s premier kayaking and paddle board destinations.
 Glide across locations like the Mashpee River, Toby Island, and Popponesset River and take in wetlands, tidal flats, streams, and shoreline painted with vibrant colors and dotted with wildlife you’ll remember long after you’re back on land.
 From beginner kayak and paddleboard instruction to guided sunset and nature tours, explore the options and book your next paddle excursion or rental at local favorites RideAway Adventures and Cape Cod Kayak.

-Shop local and let the tastes and harvests of the season inspire you with an outdoor stroll perusing these markets brimming with specialty food vendors, local cuisine, homemade breads and baked goods, pasture-raised meat and eggs, flowers, homemade skin products, and even natural treats for your four-legged friends that run through October!
+Shop local and let the tastes and harvests of the season inspire you with an outdoor stroll perusing these markets brimming with specialty food vendors, local cuisine, homemade breads and baked goods, pasture-raised meat and eggs, flowers, homemade skin products.
 Find a round-up of some of our favorites here.

 What better way to immerse yourself in a gorgeous fall day than on one of the Cape’s many scenic golf courses?
 Perfect weather, amazing views, and a stunning backdrop of foliage to watch your ball sail through the autumn landscape make for a winning day on the links.
 Discover what makes the Cape ‘The Golf Coast’ and explore the many courses (you’ll practically have to yourself) on this online booking tool!